Why Study Gerontology?

 Some older people are frail and less active.
 Jobs related to these more vulnerable elders might be in long-term care, other healthcare settings, or agencies that deliver services to older people.

 Other older adults may experience mental health problems.
-Many of these problems, such a depression, anxiety, and substance abuse are very treatable.
-There are also a growing number of individuals with Alzheimer’s Disease and other forms of dementia.
-Gerontological professionals often work in in-patient settings and out-patient clinics to provide treatment, counseling, and support to these individuals and their family members.
+Many of these problems, such as depression, anxiety, and substance abuse, are very treatable.
+There is also a growing number of individuals with Alzheimer’s Disease and other forms of dementia.
+Gerontological professionals often work in inpatient settings and outpatient clinics to provide treatment, counseling, and support to these individuals and their family members.

-The field’s relative newness means that there are opportunities for innovative ideas and new programs and products.
-Many people have started their own businesses, such as coordinating home health care or consulting with companies and corporations about developing services or designing products that would attract older consumers.
+The field’s relative newness offers opportunities for innovative ideas, new programs, and products.
+Many people have started their own businesses, such as coordinating home health care, consulting with companies and corporations on developing services, or designing products to attract older consumers.

 Making a Difference

 People working in aging report great satisfaction in addressing the challenges of those who are growing older.
-They help maintain quality of life, enjoy the wit, wisdom, and creativity of older people, and strengthen families as they care for their older members.
+They help maintain quality of life, enjoy older people’s wit, wisdom, and creativity, and strengthen families as they care for their older members.

 Certificate Requirements